Frequently Asked Questions

 What is Bloom®?

-Bloom is a fertilizer and soil conditioner made from high quality Class A biosolids.
+Bloom is a fertilizer and soil conditioner made from EPA approved Exceptional Quality Class A biosolids.
 Bloom provides essential plant nutrients, including slow-release nitrogen, and organic matter, which is key to building healthy soil.
 Slow-release fertilizers like Bloom slowly add nutrients to the soil by naturally breaking down and decomposing into a plant-available form.
 Research has shown Bloom provides improved drought resistance and water holding capacity among other benefits.
 Bloom is great for improving and establishing lawns, remediating poor soils, planting trees and shrubs, and establishing flower and vegetable gardens, among other applications.

 Are there environmental benefits to using Bloom?